chiois

 Tricotin

-Another gem in the neighborhood, Tricotin is THE local canteen.
-And as if one restaurant wasn't enough, there's a second one just across the street, simply named "Tricotin 2".
-It's a fantastic spot if you're looking for a budget-friendly restaurant to take the whole family, as there are plenty of large tables.
-On the menu, you'll find the classics like Bo Bun, Phở, and imperial rolls.
-A wallet-friendly eatery you should definitely try at least once.
+Another beloved spot in the neighborhood, Tricotin is THE canteen of the area.
+And as if one restaurant wasn't enough, there's a second one right across the street, simply named "Tricotin 2".
+It's a great place if you’re looking for a not-too-expensive restaurant to take your whole crew since there are lots of big tables.
+On the menu, you'll find classic dishes like Bo Bun, Phở, and imperial spring rolls.
+A budget-friendly restaurant you should definitely try at least once!

 Address: 15 Av. de Choisy, 75013 Paris, France

-Tucked away in the 13th arrondissement, Thaï Yim 2 is a little gem of Thai cuisine.
+This cozy gem tucked away in the 13th district, Thai Yim 2 is a treasure trove of Thai cuisine.
 You can't miss it when you see the number of Thai people per square meter!
-On the menu, you’ll find classic dishes like the "crying tiger" (a spicy marinated beef dish).
-Once again, the prices are very reasonable, with a lunch menu under €15.
+The menu features typical dishes like "crying tiger" (a spicy marinated beef dish).
+Once again, the prices are very affordable, with a lunch menu under €15.

 Voir cette publication sur Instagram